AI-ffinity/nmr_tutorials/Sample_Preparation/4D_Experiments/No_Glycerol.md

 ### 🔹 Step 1: Pre-wash the Filter Unit

+Since the filter unit lacks volume markings, you will need to add one manually:

-1. Pipette **500 μL** of NMR buffer into the filter unit.
+1. Pipette **350 μL** of NMR buffer into the filter unit.
+2. Use a marker to draw a line at the **350 μL** level.
+This mark will serve as a reference for future volume adjustments.
+3. Pipette additional **150 μL** into the filter unit to reach its full capacity.
-2. Insert the unit into the centrifuge rotor.
+4. Insert the unit into the centrifuge rotor.
-3. Centrifuge at **8,000 × g** for **10 minutes** at **4 °C**.
+5. Centrifuge at **8,000 × g** for **10 minutes** at **4 °C**.
-4. If the buffer still reamins in the filter unit, centrifuge again for **5–10 minutes** until the unit is empty.
+6. If the buffer still remains in the filter unit, centrifuge again for **5–10 minutes** until the unit is empty.

 ---

 ### 🔹 Step 2: Pool the Protein Aliquots

 1. Remove **6 protein aliquots** from the freezer and thaw them on **ice** for approximately **10–15 minutes**.
-2. Once thawed, pipette the full contents of each aliquot into a single clean Eppendorf tube.
+2. Once thawed, pipette the contents of the first five aliquots directly into the sixth one.
 3. Vortex the tube briefly to ensure thorough mixing.
 4. You should now have approximately **600 μL** of sample, accounting for minor pipetting losses.